 |Projected Job Growth (2012-2022)*||1%||21% (for political scientists)||-14% (for reporters and correspondents)|

 |Average Salary (2014)*||$53,260||$104,000 (for political scientists)||$45,800 (for reporters and correspondents)|

 The area of environmental studies may include careers in environmental protection, policy regulation or environmental reporting.
 Although some time may be spent traveling to environmental sites, most individuals in these careers spend their time in an office setting.

 Environmental policy analysts typically work for government agencies like the Environmental Protection Agency or private companies that are interested in protecting the environment.
 These professionals may be given an assignment to research or review the effects of policy decisions on the environment.
 Environmental policy analysts may also analyze areas in which no official policies exist to determine the best course of action.
 While earnings information specific to environmental policy analysts is hard to come by, salary data from two related careers could offer some insight on potential earnings.
-BLS data from May 2013 showed that political scientists' mean annual salary was $100,900, and the same statistic for environmental scientists was $70,770.
+BLS data from May 2014 showed that political scientists' mean annual salary was $104,000.
+Environmental scientists earned a mean annual salary of $72,050.

 Bachelor's degree programs in environmental studies explore topics in the environment ranging from ecology to sustainability.
 Coursework delves into the human-environment interaction, as well as topics in environmental law and economics.
 For example, students may take specialized courses that cover policy making or cost analysis.